-In a beautiful rural location in Dartmoor National Park in the South West of England, our ten-acre property includes an orchard, walled vegetable garden, shrubbery and hillside running down to the River Teign.
+In a beautiful rural location in Dartmoor National Park in Devon in the South West of England, our ten-acre property includes an orchard, walled vegetable garden, shrubbery and hillside running down to the River Teign.
 From the gardens there are lovely views of the nearby town of Chagford and the moors beyond.

 Currently we are gradually learning more about permaculture and using its principles to guide what we do.
 Our aim is to increase the diversity of wildlife and bird life here and to maintain a rich and resilient ecosystem.
 We have solar panels to reduce electricity costs and a Biomass boiler fuelled using our own logs.
 Our water is from a bore hole and we also have a historic Ram pump that pumps spring water from an underground stream.

 We are both academics in our 50s and work at the University of Exeter (60% time) .
 This gives us some time to develop and restore the garden but we are keen to have more help.
 There is a good library of books here for volunteers who want to learn more about local history and the natural world.

 There are lots of outdoor projects to get involved with and volunteers need to have plenty of energy and enthusiasm and be prepared to work with us in the rain as well as the sunshine.